google/iconvg/README.md

 **WARNING: THIS FORMAT IS EXPERIMENTAL AND SUBJECT TO INCOMPATIBLE CHANGES.**

-Specifically, we are considering [**substantial changes to the file format**](https://github.com/google/iconvg/issues/4) to happen in mid-2021.

 It is similar in concept to SVG (Scalable Vector Graphics) but much simpler.
 Compared to [SVG Tiny](https://www.w3.org/TR/SVGTiny12/), which isn't actually tiny, it does not have features for text, multimedia, interactivity, linking,